pehrlich/jqm_helper/README.md

     # typing that beats the pants off these keyboard gymnastics:
      { :'data-icon' => 'star, :'data-prefetch' => false }
 ```

+It's worth noting here that as of jquery mobile 1.0, passing false to data-prefetch has no effect, and that this gem
+works around that by removing the attribute.

 ### slider tag